Charleston, West Virginia Dog Bite Attorney

 What to Do After a Dog Attack in West Virginia

 Dog attacks can lead to incredibly severe physical injuries, emotional trauma, and death.
-After a harmful dog attack, it is understandable to feel confused about your rights and how to proceed.
+After such an attack, it is understandable that you might feel confused about your rights and how to proceed.
 You may have suffered significant injuries, the dog’s owner may not have been willing to exchange information, or you may simply be wondering what your rights are moving forward.
-After a West Virginia dog attack, here’s what to do:
+Here’s what to do after being attacked by a dog:

 - Identify the Owner of the Dog